Language selection

 • An under-utilization penalty will normally apply to allocation holders that do not utilize 95% of their allocation in a dairy year.

-• Allocation holders that do not meet the minimum utilization threshold in the dairy year may have their allocations adjusted downward by an under-utilization penalty for the new dairy year.
+• Allocation holders that do not meet the minimum utilization threshold in the dairy year may have their allocations adjusted downward by an under-utilization penalty for the following dairy year.

 How can I access BTQ that has been returned by other allocation holders?